zhang-mickey/computational-geometry/README.md

 ![image](https://github.com/user-attachments/assets/8b55958b-6c8e-43f3-bf33-7bb9192eb2a2)

-**7.13Let the Voronoi diagram of a point set P be stored in a doubly-connected edge list inside a bounding box.
+**（7.13）Let the Voronoi diagram of a point set P be stored in a doubly-connected edge list inside a bounding box.
 Give an algorithm to compute all points of P that lie on the boundary of the convex hull of P in time linear in the output size.
 Assume that your algorithm receives as its input a pointer to the record of some half-edge whose origin lies on the bounding box.**

+Acellof theVoronoidiagramisunboundedifandonlyif thecorresponding site lies on the convex hull.
+(Observe that a site is on the convex hull if and only if it is the closest point from some point at infinity.)
+Thus, given a Voronoi diagram, it is easy to extract the convex hull in linear time.

+Start at a half-edge e on the bounding box.

+Traverse the outer face by following next pointers until returning to e.

+For each edge h in this cycle:
+Get the site p from h’s incident face.
+Add p to the result list if not already present.

+The outer face (bounding box) forms a single cycle in the DCEL.
+Traversing this cycle ensures all unbounded Voronoi edges (and thus convex hull points) are visited

 Each convex hull point's Voronoi cell touches the bounding box exactly once